Podman on Ubuntu: Building and Running Containers with Dockerfile (Beginner to Practical Guide)

 Managing Multiple Containers with podman-compose

-In addition to single-container operations, Podman supports multi-container management.
-Using podman-compose, you can manage complex projects similar to Docker Compose.
+In addition to managing single containers, Podman supports multi-container orchestration.
+By using podman-compose, you can achieve functionality similar to Docker Compose.

 pip install podman-compose